-So come along and join us in celebrating the home of film in Ireland – and all for free!
+So come along and celebrate with us at the of film in Ireland – and all for free!

 Tell your friends you’re coming, share your film reviews and show us your pics via #IFIOpenDay on Twitter and Instagram!
 Twitter (@IFI_Dub), Facebook (IrishFilmInstitute), Instagram (@IrishFilmInstitute).